desbouis/nginx-redis-proxy/README.md

 * _sites-enabled/www-php.conf_ : PHP backend configuration, listening port 8080
 * _sites-enabled/nginx-status.conf_ : just the common and simple monitoring status configuration, listening port 88

+The 'redis/' directory contains an init script and a configuration file :

+* _redis.conf_ : redis configuration
+* _redis.sh_ : an init script to link in /etc/init.d/redis

 The 'doc_root/' directory contains some test pages in html and php :

 * _index.php_ : this test page is using the 'X-RedisCache-ttl' custom header